COVID-19 and fines

 Police may agree or refuse to withdraw your fine.
 Police may withdraw your fine and give you an official warning instead.
 A warning means that police say what you did is against the law and you must not do it again.
 You can only ask police to review your fine once.

-If police continue with your fine, you have four options:
+If police continue with your fine, you still have these options:

 What happens if I ignore my fine?